 23. Develop a Unique Brand Message

 In an industry full of photographers who have similar qualifications as you, how do you stand out?
 Your website is the perfect place to share your unique brand message.
-Add in a few fun facts about you as a photographer, as a business owner, and as a person.
+Add in a few fun facts about you as a wedding photographer, as a business owner, and as a person.
 Find commonalities with your target market that helps you create a unique brand message that stands out from other photographers.

 Now that busy season is coming to an end, you are spending most of your time working on images for your clients.
 Post production is a huge pain point for wedding photographers.
 The more weddings you book each year, the more of your post production workflow needs your attention.
-This area of your business is always something you can improve on to help your workflow speed increase, allowing you to book more clients.
+This area of your wedding photography business is always something you can improve on to help your workflow speed increase, allowing you to book more clients.